Father to Son by Elizabeth Jennings – Complete Poem Explanation | Summary & Analysis

 “Silence surrounds us” gives human quality to silence.
 It makes the emotional distance feel more powerful and real.

 Q1.
-Why does the father not understand his son?
+Why does the father not understand his son according to the poem “Father to Son” by Elizabeth Jennings?

 Answer: The father does not understand his son because of emotional distance and lack of communication.
 Despite living together, they have not shared thoughts or feelings, creating a gap between them.

-Answer: It means the father feels he may have destroyed the foundation of their relationship through his actions or behavior, leading to misunderstanding.
+Answer: It means the father feels he may have destroyed the foundation of their relationship through his actions or behaviour, leading to misunderstanding.

 Answer: They speak like strangers because there is no emotional bond or understanding between them, making their communication formal and distant.

 Q4.
-What does “built to my design” suggest?
+What does “built to my design” in the poem “Father to Son” by Elizabeth Jennings suggest?

 Answer: It suggests that the father raised and shaped his son, but still cannot understand his personality or choices.

 Q5.
-What is the role of silence in the poem?
+What is the role of silence in the poem “Father to Son” by Elizabeth Jennings?

 Answer: Silence represents the lack of communication and emotional distance between father and son.